-The date by which the procedures must be submitted to the Ombudsman for review is 12 April 2024.
+The date by which the procedures must be submitted to the Ombudsman for review is 23 August 2027.

-&lt;sup>8 www.justice.tas.gov.au/about/legislation/value\of\indexed\units\in\legislation CITY OF LAUNCESTON - Public Interest Disclosure Procedure
+www.justice.tas.gov.au/about/legislation/value\of\indexed\units\in\legislation

-Attachment 1 Assessment of disclosure form
+disclosure form closures Act 2002 (Tas)

-File number:

-Date of assessment:
+File number: Date of assessment:

-Name of assessing officer:
+Name of assessin g officer:

-Summary of disclosure:

-Include details of how the disclosure was received, the subject of the disclosure and details of the allegations.
-An assessment of disclosure form will usually need to be completed for each disclosure.
-This means, for example, that if a discloser is complaining about three different public officers, this constitutes three disclosures and three assessments may be required.
+Summary of discless Include details of he allegations. osure: ow the disclosure was received, the subject of the disclosure and details of the

+means, for example disclosure form will usually need to be completed for each disclosure.
+This e, that if a discloser is complaining about three different public officers, this sclosures and three assessments may be required.

-Part 1: Is the disclosure a protected disclosure?
+Part 1: Is the disc closure a protected disclosure?

-Question 1: Is the discloser a public officer?

-The discloser needs to be a current public officer.
-See s4(2) and s4(4) of the Act for the definition of a public officer.
-If the discloser is anonymous, it is enough to be satisfied that the discloser is a public officer.
-If the discloser is a contractor, member of the public or no longer a public officer at the time the disclosure is made, refer them to the Ombudsman or Integrity Commission.
+The discloser need of a public officer.
+If the discloser a public officer?
+Is to be a current public officer.
+See s4(2) and s4(4) of the Act for the definition of the discloser is anonymous, it is enough to be satisfied that the discloser is a discloser is a contractor, member of the public or no longer a public officer at sure is made, refer them to the Ombudsman or Integrity Commission.

-🗌 Yes 🔄 No
+Yes No

-Please provide details if relevant:
+Please provide deta

-Question 2: Is the disclosure about a public officer?

-A disclosure can be made even if the discloser cannot identity the public officer - see s9 of the Act.
-If a disclosure is about the principal officer or the public body itself, refer the discloser to the Ombudsman or Integrity Commission.
+A disclosure can be disclosure about a public officer? e made even if the discloser cannot identity the public officer - see s9 of the Aca about the principal officer or the public body itself, refer the discloser to the egrity Commission.

-🗌 Yes 📃 No
+Yes □ No

-Question 3: Has the disclosure been made to the right person or body?

-See s7 of the Act and reg 8 of the Public Interest Disclosures Regulations 2013.
+he disclosure been made to the right person or body? nd reg 8 of the Public Interest Disclosures Regulations 2013.

-🗌 Yes 🔄 No
+Yes □ No

+Please provide deta ails:

-Question 4: Does the discloser believe that a public officer has, is or proposes to engage in improper conduct?
+Question 4: Does improper conduct the discloser believe that a public officer has, is or proposes to engage in:

+Yes □ No

-If no, provide details:
+If no, provide detail s:

 Question 5: Does the disclosure relate to improper conduct?